Invaders (comics): New Invaders

 In 2004, a new Invaders team was created in the four-issue story arc "Once an Invader...", beginning with The Avengers (vol. 3) #82, written by Chuck Austen.
 The revived team was spun off into its own title, The New Invaders, running 10 issues (August 2004 – June 2005) beginning with issue #0.
 It was written by Allan Jacobsen with artwork by C. P. Smith.

-The new team consisted of the Blazing Skull (Mark Todd), a mysterious flame-generating girl named Tara, former Liberty Legion member the Thin Man (Dr. Bruce Dickson), the U.S. Agent (John Walker, a.k.a.
+The new team consisted of the Blazing Skull (Mark Todd), a flame-generating girl named Tara, former Liberty Legion member Thin Man (Bruce Dickson), U.S. Agent (John Walker, a.k.a.
 Captain America V), Union Jack III (Joey Chapman) and returning members Namor and Spitfire.
-Later, the ageless android the Human Torch I joins the team, feeling an affinity for Tara, revealed as an android herself.
-The Invaders are also assisted by former Golden Age hero the Fin and his Atlantean wife Nia, although they do not officially join the team.
+Later, the android the Human Torch joins the team, feeling an affinity for Tara, revealed as an android herself.
+The Invaders are also assisted by former Golden Age hero the Fin and his Atlantean wife Nia, although they did not officially join the team.

-They are formed by the putative U.S. Secretary of Defense Dell Rusk—in actuality the Red Skull—who coerces the Thin Man into gathering this new team, which the Skull intends to use for his own goals.
+They are formed by the supposed U.S. Secretary of Defense Dell Rusk—in actuality the Red Skull—who coerces the Thin Man into gathering this new team, which the Skull intends to use for his own goals.
 The new Invaders eventually learn of the plan, however, and thwart it.
 The apparent "death" of the android Human Torch came as a result of the betrayal of the Skull-planted Tara.
 The majority of the members quit the team after this incident.

 Avengers/Invaders

-The 2007 12-issue crossover series Avengers/Invaders saw the original WWII team of Captain America I, Bucky I, Namor, the Human Torch I, and Toro (leaving Spitfire and a wounded Union Jack II in the past) brought to the present-day Marvel Universe by the Cosmic Cube, which had fallen into the hands of the demon D'Spayre.
+The 2007 12-issue crossover series Avengers/Invaders saw the original WWII team of Captain America, Bucky, Namor, the Human Torch, and Toro brought to the present-day Marvel Universe by the Cosmic Cube, which had fallen into the hands of the demon D'Spayre.
 His use of it to draw on the grief generated by Captain America's death had unintentionally caused it to grant the wish of those who wished for his return.

 Upon arriving in the present day, the Invaders battled the Thunderbolts and The Mighty Avengers, believing them to be Nazi agents.
 Eventually, the Invaders came to trust the Avengers teams (both Mighty and New versions) and agreed to go back to where they belonged.
 The teams collected the Cosmic Cube and an American soldier who traveled into the future with the Invaders.
 However, the soldier took it upon himself to steal the Cosmic Cube and save his dead friends in the past.

-This triggers a new timestream to emerge.
-Most of the Avengers are wiped from time.
+This triggers an alternative reality to emerge where most of the Avengers are wiped from time.
 Doctor Strange manages to send the Invaders and the surviving members of the Avengers into the past before being wiped from time himself.